bounswe/bounswe2019group2/deliverables/M2-CMPE451.md

 We have rarely updated our requirements so far, but we always keep reviewing them during the implementation phase.

 **5- Mockups:**
-In addition to our previous mockups, we have a new annotation mockup to stay in the same page with the customer.
-You can refer to the Mockup section for the annotation mockup.
+You can visit the [mockups section](https://github.com/bounswe/bounswe2019group2/wiki/Mockups) to see all the mockups we've done so far.

 **6- Design Diagrams:**
-We have updated our class diagram according to our implementation plan so far.
-We believe there will still be updated during the implementation as we figure out better ways of doing things.
+We believe there will still be updates during the implementation as we figure out better ways of doing things.
+You can find the class diagram in this [page](https://github.com/bounswe/bounswe2019group2/wiki/Class-Diagram).

 **7- Project Plan:**
 Project plan can also be found below.
 As mentioned above, we have decided to take a requirement oriented approach.